mohammedamarnah/CarND-Advanced-Lane-Lines/Writeup.md

 ![alt text][image4]

 #### 2. Color Thresholding (+ Combined Final Threshold)
-Next, I tried applying color thresholds on images.
+Next, I tried applying color thresholds on images along with a mask that discards the environment around the lane lines (noise).
 And after that, I applied a threshold that combines color and gradient thresholds in one image to create a binary image.
 Here are the results I got:

 ![alt text][image5]